 By designer Carol A.L.
 Martin, this tartan was created after the designer "saw (a Luna Moth) in my backyard on a lilac bush - a huge pale green moth with markings like little yellow eyes and white stripes."

-Known as the "Giant Silkworm Moths, " Luna Months have a wingspan of four and a half inches.
+A member of the Giant Silkworm moth family, Luna Months have a wingspan of four and a half inches.
 They fly only at night in spring and early summer.